HYsxe/ACME/ACME_codes/Readme_ACME_repeat.txt

 6. Problems

-If you have problems using ACME, please contact hysxe97@gmail.com or hysxe@126.com.
+If you have problems using ACME, please contact yanhu@g.harvard.edu.

 Hope you enjoy using the software!